 TRAVIS SHARP is a poet, book artist, and teacher.
-Travis has an MFA in Creative Writing and Poetics from the University of Washington, Bothell, where he completed his thesis, Love Poems to the Poet's Body, an exploration of ecriture faggot in a reparative writing-reading of his body.
+He has an MFA in Creative Writing and Poetics from the University of Washington, Bothell, where he completed his thesis, Love Poems to the Poet's Body, an ecriture queer reparative writing-reading of his body.
 He is currently a PhD student in the Poetics Program at the University at Buffalo (SUNY), where he teaches writing and rhetoric, creative writing, and professional writing.
-His recent research focuses on ecopoetics; biopolitics; the politics of aesthetics; race, class, gender, and the avant-garde, and 20th/21st century poetry and poetics.
+His recent research focuses on ecopoetics and biopoetics; biopolitics; the politics of aesthetics; race, class, gender, and the avant-garde; and 20th/21st century poetry and poetics.

-With Aimee Harrison and Maria Anderson, Travis co-edited Radio: 11.8.16 (Essay Press, 2017), a curation of responses by Essay Press authors to the 2016 US Presidential election.
+His chapbook Sinister Queer Agenda came out with above/ground press in the summer of 2018, and an artist's book, one plus one is two ones, was published in late 2018 by Recreational Resources.
+With Aimee Harrison and Maria Anderson, he co-edited Radio: 11.8.16 (Essay Press, 2017), a curation of responses by Essay Press authors to the 2016 US Presidential election.
 Other recent publications include poetry in Columbia Poetry Review, The Bombay Gin, LIT, Puerto del Sol, Fact-Simile, and elsewhere.
 Essays, interviews, and book reviews have appeared with The Operating System, Entropy, and The Conversant.
-His chapbook Sinister Queer Agenda came out with above/ground press in the summer of 2018, and an artist's book, one plus one is two ones, is forthcoming with Recreational Resources.

 Alongside his MFA cohort and with the guidance of poet and artist Amaranth Borsuk, Travis co-curated Blood of an Author Box, an homage to Eleanor Antin's Blood of the Poet Box, in which collaborators invited writers to contribute a word, as their authorial blood, to a box of slides.
 These words were later archived to the project website and made available for viewers to use as a database of blood-language in the creation of additional texts.